the-turing-way/the-turing-way/book/website/collaborating_github/reviewing-contributions.md

 - Maintainers are involved with creating issues and pull requests whenever required.
 They keep the codebase updated and help in reviewing contributions.
 They can merge pull requests.
 They can also request reviews from someone else.
 There are various [levels of permissions](https://help.github.com/en/github/setting-up-and-managing-organizations-and-teams/repository-permission-levels-for-an-organization) for a project in GitHub.

+This section talks about ownership and permission levels.
+For information on communications and discussions please see the [guidelines](#guidelines-for-review-process-and-maintenance).

 ## Reviewing process
 - Any code base or set of changes must be reviewed before merging.
 If the project is co-owned by many people, the review process is done by handling it in the form of a [code review assignment](https://help.github.com/en/github/setting-up-and-managing-organizations-and-teams/managing-code-review-assignment-for-your-team) in which certain members of the team are chosen for the review.
 This member subset of team is selected with the help of algorithms after reviewing is enabled and review assignment is configured for a particular project.